kci-zone/kci-website/content/post/this-is-a-test-post.md

 ---
-title: This is a test post
+title: This is a Test Post
 date: 2023-01-14T04:04:54.526Z
 description: Oh look, a new static website built with the [Hugo Framework](https://gohugo.io/)!